Hospital will open in phases, serving both COVID-19 and non-COVID-19 patients

 - Obstetrical services that were offered pre-COVID-19

-- Observation/Inpatient medical surgical beds and support services (pharmacy, laboratory, food services and environmental services)
+- Observation/ Inpatient medical surgical beds and support services (pharmacy, laboratory, food services and environmental services)

 In addition, some outpatient surgical and diagnostic services, including the infusion center, will be offered, in compliance with Executive Orders, to meet the time sensitive needs of patients.

 Phase II will add more inpatient and critical care capacity as Beaumont carefully reconfigures critical staffing and resource needs across the organization as COVID-19 and non-COVID-19 volumes change.
-Until Phase II occurs, patients at Wayne, who upon clinical assessment might a need higher level of care, including critical care, will be transferred to another Beaumont facility.

 Many factors that could affect health care are beyond Beaumont’s control, such as government orders and the public’s willingness to observe social distancing protocols.
 Therefore, all plans are subject to change.